danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

     "type": "string"
 }
 ```
-You need to provide a `URIResolver` to resolve the reference into a JSON Schema document.
+You need to provide a `URIResolver` to tell jsoncons how to resolve the reference into a
+JSON Schema document.

 ```c++
 #include <jsoncons/json.hpp>